Symbolic Configuration and Execution in Pictures¶

 Configure Neural Networks¶

-In addition to supporting fine-grained operations, MXNet provides a way to perform big operations that is analogous to layers in neural networks.
+In addition to supporting fine-grained operations, MXNet provides a way to perform big operations that are analogous to layers in neural networks.
 You can use operators to describe the configuration of a neural network.

 Example of a Multi-Input Network¶